Julian/BuildingAnInterpreter/03-Examples.rst

     * the example interpreter implementing a toy language similar to our own

-    * CyCy implementing (a small subset of) C
+    * CyCy implementing a small subset of C

-While we're looking at interpreters, clone the Topaz and PyPy interpreters as well.
+Let's also clone the Topaz and PyPy interpreters as well.
 These interpreters are full-blown (real-world) projects with all of the considerations that brings, so they come with huge additional levels of complexity.
-Try not to be flustered by it, we clone them now for two reasons:
+Try not to be flustered by it, we clone them now for two
+reasons:

     * familiarity with Python might in some way provide additional guidance if you can manage to find the associated implementation in PyPy

     * both repos are large -- we might want to take quick looks at PyPy later in the day, so we'll clone them up front.
 Feel free to leave the clone running in the background while we proceed.

 You can find Topaz at https://github.com/topazproject/topaz